narlock/narlock/README.md

-### Hey, I'm Anthony - a student transferring to University of Minnesota - Twin Cities for Computer Science.
+### Hey, I'm Anthony - a student at University of Minnesota - Twin Cities studying Computer Science.

 ```python
 def about_me():